The Transformation of Cornish Landscape Identity in the Perspective of Six Artists' Landscape Paintings

 Figure 1, Farington,J ,1813, St Ives, [Etching], unknown collection

-Despite the fact that the reputation of art colonies in Cornwall became internationally aware which ultimately led to the establishment of, for example, Newlyn School and St Ives School, Cornwall has been engaging in travelling artists’ activities for nearly a century.
-Integrating into a collective society of fishers can be sometimes tricky.
+Despite the fact that the reputation of art colonies in Cornwall became internationally aware which ultimately led to the establishment of, for example, Newlyn School and St Ives School, Cornwall has been engaging in travelling artists’ activities for nearly a century before it gained much popularity in the field.
+For artist pioneers, integrating into a collective society of fishers can be tricky.
 It was also pointed out by Bernard Deacon’s research Imagining the fishing: artists and fishermen in late nineteenth century Cornwall (2008).
 He described the difficulty of visiting artists of bing accepted by locals, argued that cultural and class difference was the main factor that caused such division.
 And after their residential and working condition was ensured, travelling artists were forced to focus on the pressure from the field before their works become influential (Deacon, 2001).
+The contradiction in hierarchy therefore rooted at the very beginning, and leads to the local rejection of social transitions like the gentrification in coastal regions caused by visitors that attracted by romanticised, bourgeoisie-appreciated images.

 Figure 2, Durand-Brager, J., 1862, St Ives, [Etching], unknown collection

 Based on the drawing of French marine painter Jean Baptiste Henri Durand-Brager, Cordier engraved an image which documented the mining activities of St Ives.
-Although it was published in 1862 (Tovey, n.d.), this industrial mining scene represents one of three perspectives of interpreting Cornish landscape at the beginning of the nineteenth century as Bernard Deacon suggested in his resourceful dissertation.
+Although it was published in 1862 (Tovey, n.d.), this industrial mining scene represents one of three perspectives of interpreting Cornish landscape at the beginning of the nineteenth century as Bernard Deacon suggested in his resourceful dissertation: the industrial landscape, townscape and natural landscape.
 The other two angles, one considers the landscape as an agent of human activity, which reflects Cornwall’s economy activity, urban planning and social class structure; the other is the natural landscape of the county which often being pictured as images of anti-urbanisation and anti-industrialisation (Deacon, 2001).
-Interestingly, as Mr Deacon emphasised the vital part of how imagined image engages in territorial identity, the latter two perspectives motivated artists who expected to run into a region with traditional lifestyle and medieval romance as well as idyllic sceneries, to search the pre-industrialisation countryside image after the decline of Barbizon School.
+Interestingly, the latter two perspectives motivated artists who expected to run into a region with traditional lifestyle and medieval romance as well as idyllic sceneries, to search the pre-industrialisation countryside image after the decline of Barbizon School, as Mr Deacon emphasised the vital part of how imagined image engages in territorial identity,.
 Imaginations about the region and its residents significantly shaped the county (Paasi, 2001).
 It has been continuously enhanced by paintings and etchings brought back by up-country gentleman artists in its pre-art colony era.
 These production opportunely satisfied the art market’s demand for a preindustrial marginal land, similarly reflected on Darby’s theory of “unpeopled landscapes” (Darby, 2000), and have been attracting more peers to visit.

 Labelling preoccupied impression of an idyllic rural area substantially influenced the way artists depict Cornwall for decades.
 Moreover, images about Cornwall gradually transited from an industrialised civilisation that flourished with mining and fishing into a remote land of retreat which preserves Celtic culture heritage, bringing hybridity to Cornish identity (Deacon, 2001).
 Stobbelaar and Pedroli (2011) defines landscape identity as “the perceived uniqueness of a place”.
-As travelling artists’ intension ascertained to identify the “Cornishness” despite its nature was not “to document” but very selective and subjective, pictorial Cornish landscape identity was shaped unavoidably when works were brought into public attention.
+As travelling artists’ intension ascertained to identify the “Cornishness” despite its nature was not “to document”, but very selective and subjective like Picturesque movement, the Cornishness these artists depicted became able to change the regional landscape identity under the examine of audiences.

 Hodgkins, Fortune and Park